prixt/soundsense-rs/README.md

 ```
 (.+) cancels (.+): (.*)(Water|water)(.*)\.
 ```
-This pattern will make soundsense-rs ignore any cancallations related to water.
+This pattern will make soundsense-rs ignore any cancellations related to water.

 The regex pattern uses the [regex crate](https://docs.rs/regex/) syntax.